mikeakala/crypto/README.md

 ## Security Considerations

-This library uses well-established cryptographic primitives from libsodium and OpenSSL.
+This library uses well-established cryptographic primitives from libsodium.
 However, proper use of cryptographic functions requires careful consideration of your specific security requirements.
-Always ensure you're using the latest versions of libsodium and OpenSSL, and consider consulting with a security expert for critical applications.
+Always ensure you're using the latest versions of libsodium, and consider consulting with a security expert for critical applications.

 ## 📝 License